NVIDIA/nvmath-python/docs/sphinx/distributed-apis/fft/index.rst

     # cuFFTMp uses the NVSHMEM PGAS model for distributed computation, which
     # requires GPU operands to be on the symmetric heap.
     a = nvmath.distributed.allocate_symmetric_memory(shape, cp, dtype=cp.complex128)
-    # a is a cupy ndarray and can be operated on using cupy operations.
+    # a is a cupy ndarray and can be operated on using in-place cupy operations.
     with cp.cuda.Device(device_id):
         a[:] = cp.random.rand(*shape, dtype=cp.float64) + 1j * cp.random.rand(*shape, dtype=cp.float64)